-Work in Hospitals
+Work in hospitals

 Our trauma-informed Caseworkers provide intensive support to help young people emotionally and practically both in hospital and once they are discharged.
 The aim of this work is to reduce future violence and ensure young people are not discharged to situations which expose them to future risks.
 This work has seen re-admission rates for weapons wounds reduce from 44% to 7%.
 We currently provide services in hospitals in London and the West Midlands funded through West Midlands Police and Crime Commissioner.

-Work in Custody Suites
+Work in custody suites

 Our Caseworkers make contact with young people who are in police custody and provide intensive support to divert them away from any future involvement with the criminal justice system.
-Typically, this involves helping young people access opportunities around education, employment and training and addressing any underlying issues around mental health, substance misuse and poverty.
+Typically, this involves helping young people access opportunities around education, employment and training and addressing any underlying issues around mental health, substance use and poverty.

 Little steps make all the difference.